eloj/radix-sorting/README.md

 ### <a name="column-skipping"></a >Column skipping

-If every radix for a column is the same, then the sort loop for that column will simply be a copy from one buffer to another, which is a waste.
+If every key radix for a column has the same value, then the sort loop for that column will simply be a copy from one buffer to another, which is a waste.

 Fortunately detecting this is easy, you don't even have to scan through the